How to Add Elements to a Dictionary in Python: Complete Guide with Examples

 print(my_dict)

-If you want to avoid overwriting, use thesetdefault() method.
-This method adds a new element only when the specified key does not already exist in the dictionary, so you don’t have to worry about accidentally overwriting a value.setdefault() Example
+If you want to avoid overwriting existing elements, use the setdefault() method.
+This method only adds a new element if the key does not already exist, preventing accidental overwrites.

-The following code demonstrates how to use setdefault() to add a new element without overwriting existing ones.my_dict.setdefault("banana", "banana smoothie")
+The following example shows how to add new elements without overwriting existing ones using setdefault().

 print(my_dict)

-When merging multiple dictionaries into one, you can use theupdate() method.
-This allows you to add elements from another dictionary all at once, making data management more efficient.update() Method Example
+To merge multiple dictionaries into one, use the update() method.
+This allows you to add all elements from another dictionary efficiently.

 dict2 = {"b": 3, "c": 4}